A Response to Gay-Affirming Christians

 As I mentioned last week, the conversation about homosexuality within the church is changing.
 "Side-A" authors like Matthew Vines and Justin Lee are shifting the landscape by arguing you can be both gay and Christian because the Bible supposedly never condemns committed, same-sex relationships.
-Therefore churches shouldn't just be compassionate towards gay Christians - they should affirm them.
+Therefore churches shouldn't just be compassionate towards gay Christians - they should affirm their same-sex behavior.

 When you read the arguments of affirming Christians, you can't help but feel a mixture of empathy and confusion.
 Their writings are often well-researched and deeply personal.
 And while there are already a lot of books that have refuted Side-A arguments, I thought I'd share my own brief observations.
 Again, I've read a lot of their works now and I can't help but notice problems in their writings.

 So with that being said, here are some brief responses/critiques about the written works of the affirming Christians I've read.